 The UE decides to use trusted or untrusted non-3GPP access for connecting to a 5G PLMN by using procedures not specified in this document.
 Examples of such procedures are defined in clause 6.3.12.1.

-When the UE decides to use untrusted non-3GPP access to connect to a 5G Core Network in a PLMN:
+When the UE decides to use untrusted non-3GPP access to connect to a 5G Core Network in a PLMN (or in a SNPN):

 - the UE first selects and connects with a non-3GPP access network; and then

-- the UE selects a PLMN and an N3IWF in this PLMN .
-The PLMN /N3IWF selection and the non-3GPP access network selection are independent.
+- the UE selects a PLMN (or SNPN) and an N3IWF in this PLMN (or SNPN).
+The PLMN (or SNPN)/N3IWF selection and the non-3GPP access network selection are independent.
 The N3IWF selection is defined in clause 6.3.6.

 When the UE decides to use trusted non-3GPP access to connect to a 5G Core Network in a PLMN: